PicAFood/Web/README.md

 # Pic A Food

 ## Overview
-This is a website to assist a user in picking a food to eat
+This is a website to assist a user in picking a food to eat.
+Git is pretty cool.